-- 1. Application for Certificate to Practice Massage Therapy to the State Medical Board

-- 2. Background check sent to the Board

-- 3. Cost of the MBLEx exam
+- 1. Application for Certificate to Practice Massage Therapy to the State Medical Board - 2.
+Background check sent to the Board - 3.
+Cost of the MBLEx exam - AIAM will only provide these services for the first exam attempt. - AIAM will reimburse out-of-state nursing licensure application fee up to current Ohio Board of Nursing application fee.

-Personal Injuries While on Campus
+Personal InjuriesWhile on Campus